micmejia/bible-dump/NKJV/Obadiah/Obad 1.md

 In the day that you stood on the other side-- In the day that strangers carried captive his forces, When foreigners entered his gates And cast lots for Jerusalem-- Even you _were_ as one of them.

 ###### 12
-"But you should not have gazed[^c] on the day of your brother [^d]In the day of his captivity; Nor should you have rejoiced over the children of Judah In the day of their destruction; Nor should you have spoken proudly In the day of distress.
+"But you should not have gazed on the day of your brother In the day of his captivity; Nor should you have rejoiced over the children of Judah In the day of their destruction; Nor should you have spoken proudly In the day of distress.

 ###### 13
 You should not have entered the gate of My people In the day of their calamity.
-Indeed, you should not have [^e]gazed on their affliction In the day of their calamity, Nor laid _hands_ on their substance In the day of their calamity.
+Indeed, you should not have gazed on their affliction In the day of their calamity, Nor laid _hands_ on their substance In the day of their calamity.

 ###### 14
-You should not have stood at the crossroads To cut off those among them who escaped; Nor should you have [^f]delivered up those among them who remained In the day of distress.
+You should not have stood at the crossroads To cut off those among them who escaped; Nor should you have delivered up those among them who remained In the day of distress.

 ###### 15
-"For the day of the Lord upon all the nations _is_ near; As you have done, it shall be done to you; Your [^g]reprisal shall return upon your own head.
+"For the day of the Lord upon all the nations _is_ near; As you have done, it shall be done to you; Your reprisal shall return upon your own head.

 ###### 16
 For as you drank on My holy mountain, _So_ shall all the nations drink continually; Yes, they shall drink, and swallow, And they shall be as though they had never been. ## Israel's Final Triumph

 ###### 17
-"But on Mount Zion there shall be [^h]deliverance, And there shall be holiness; The house of Jacob shall possess their possessions.
+"But on Mount Zion there shall be deliverance, And there shall be holiness; The house of Jacob shall possess their possessions.

 ###### 18
 The house of Jacob shall be a fire, And the house of Joseph a flame; But the house of Esau _shall be_ stubble; They shall kindle them and devour them, And no survivor shall _remain_ of the house of Esau," For the Lord has spoken.

 ###### 19
-The [^i]South shall possess the mountains of Esau, And the Lowland shall possess Philistia.
+The South shall possess the mountains of Esau, And the Lowland shall possess Philistia.
 They shall possess the fields of Ephraim And the fields of Samaria.
 Benjamin _shall possess_ Gilead.

 ###### 20
 And the captives of this host of the children of Israel _Shall possess the land_ of the Canaanites As far as Zarephath.
-The captives of Jerusalem who are in Sepharad Shall possess the cities of the [^j]South.
+The captives of Jerusalem who are in Sepharad Shall possess the cities of the South.

 ###### 21
-Then saviors[^k] shall come to Mount Zion To judge the mountains of Esau, And the kingdom shall be the Lord's.
+Then saviors shall come to Mount Zion To judge the mountains of Esau, And the kingdom shall be the Lord's.